r1331/Data-Analysis/README.md

-Tasks I completed as an data analyst intern at Oasis Infobyte.
+Tasks I completed as a data analyst intern at Oasis Infobyte.